 - Would you consider renting to them again?

-Be aware that tenants can lie about their references.
+Be aware that when you screen tenants, they can lie about their rental history and references.
 Therefore, be sure to ask the reference about currently available units to ensure that you are in fact speaking to their current or former landlord and not one of the prospect's friends.

 Act Within the Confines of the Fair Housing Laws

 According to the Fair Housing laws, it’d be illegal to deny housing to a prospective tenant based on a protected characteristic.
-Protected characteristics in New Jersey include race, color, religion, gender, national origin, sexual orientation, and gender expression.
+Protected characteristics by New Jersey Fair Housing Laws include race, color, religion, gender, national origin, sexual orientation, and gender expression.

 Summary